-PLEASE LEAVE HOME: sheath knives, SWAT knives, iPods, radios, comic books, game boys, cd players, tvs, cell phones, laptops, and any clothing with inappropriate messages or images.
+PLEASE LEAVE HOME: sheath knives, SWAT knives, iPods, radios, tvs, cell phones, and any clothing with inappropriate messages or images.

 Troop leaders are encouraged to keep spending money, cameras and other valuables locked and secured while at camp.

 Special Programs and Events